 - Co-op availability: Second year summer through Third Year summer

 Student Skills & Capabilities

 All students are able to: assess and appropriately use qualitative and quantitative research methods in the study of social and cultural phenomena; identify contemporary social problems and determine how the approaches of sociology, anthropology, or urban studies could be applied to address them; analyze regional and cultural diversity in the organization of human societies; and analyze the roots of and mechanisms for the perpetuation of social inequalities.

 Equipment & FacilitiesThe Field Linguistics and Language Documentation Lab at RIT is a linguistics lab for studies of descriptive linguistics, field linguistics, and the documentation and revitalization of endangered languages.
 We engage in linguistics and interdisciplinary research projects making use of digital media and technology.

 Training / QualificationsSome jobs pursued by Sociology and Anthropology majors require only a bachelor’s degree.
 Others may require additional education and certification.
 For example, most states have licensure or certification requirements for nonclinical social workers.
 Students are advised to pursue valuable work experience through field training or internships with museums, historical societies, government offices, or non-profit organizations.

 Job TitlesArchaeologist, Foreign Service Officer, Social Worker, Urban Community Developer

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Feel free to contact Tabitha Arrendell, the Career Services Coordinator who works with the Sociology and Anthropology program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Sociology and Anthropology program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.